Each year the Pennsylvania Women’s Press Association offers a $1,500 scholarship to a print journalism student.

 - Study print journalism in a baccalaureate or graduate-level program at a Pennsylvania college or university.

-- Be able to attend the PWPA luncheon on May 31 in State College.
+- Be able to attend the PWPA luncheon on May 30 in Gettysburg.

 Applications for the scholarship must include: